a472w679/EECS581-Project01/README.md

 - [x] Reorientation of ships while placing
 - [x] Denotation of cols and rows [a-j] and [1-10] respectively
 - [X] Show what ships are left to be placed during place phase
-    - [ ] Player choosing what ship to place
 - [X] Tell attacker when their attack sunk a ship
+- [X] Fix bug where player can attack a cell that they already hit or missed

+# Additional Quality of Life Additions
+- [ ] Player can choose what ship to place
 - [ ] Let player restart the game
-- [ ] Fix bug where player can attack a cell that they already hit or missed
+- [ ] Show both boards at end game screen